 There is something about December light that makes canyon country feel especially sublime.

-Lower sun angles, long shadows, quiet days, and long nights in the tent enjoying our cider, rum, and chocolate.
+Lower sun angles, long shadows, quiet days, and long nights in the tent, enjoying our cider, rum, and chocolate.
 Also known as “the essentials.”

-We were also reminded that water still tells the story out here.
+Water still tells the story out here.
 One pothole gave us two liters.
 Another provided six.

 Enough to linger, look around, and appreciate how these small pockets quietly shape travel in the desert.